Study smarter with Fiveable

 These systems were developed specifically to predict how soils will perform under loads, in foundations, and during construction.
 They prioritize mechanical behavior over agricultural or ecological considerations.

-Compare: USCS vs. AASHTO—both use grain size and plasticity, but USCS provides descriptive classification while AASHTO provides performance ranking for roads.
-USCS tells you what the soil is; AASHTO tells you how well it will work as subgrade.
+Compare: USCS vs. AASHTO: both use grain size and plasticity data, but they serve different purposes.
+USCS provides descriptive classification (it tells you what the soil is), while AASHTO provides performance ranking for roads (it tells you how well the soil will work as subgrade).
+AASHTO also provides the group index, a numerical quality rating that USCS does not offer.

 These classification approaches prioritize soil productivity, water movement, and ecosystem function over structural engineering properties.
 They're essential for environmental and agricultural applications.